Komlós' theorem

 Komlós' theorem is a theorem from probability theory and mathematical analysis about the Cesàro convergence of a subsequence of random variables (or functions) and their subsequences to an integrable random variable (or function).
 It's also an existence theorem for an integrable random variable (or function).
 There exist a probabilistic and an analytical version for finite measure spaces.

 The theorem was proven in 1967 by János Komlós.
-There exists also a generalization from 1970 for general measure spaces by Srishti D. Chatterji.
+There exists also a generalization from 1970 by Srishti D. Chatterji.